coshinen/blog/pages/quotes.md

 > They cling to the realm, or the gods, or love.
 Illusions.
 > Only the ladder is real.
 The climb is all there is.

-> Tywin Lannister, Game of Thrones Series 3, Episode 4:
+> Tywin Lannister, Game of Thrones, Season 3 Episode 4:
 > * I don't distrust you because you're a woman.
 > I distrust you because you're not as smart as you think you are.

-> Ygritte, Game of Thrones Series 2, Episode 7:
+> Ygritte, Game of Thrones, Season 2 Episode 7:
 > * You know nothing, Jon Snow.

-> Varys, Game of Thrones Series 2, Episode 3:
+> Varys, Game of Thrones, Season 2 Episode 3:
 > * Power resides where men believe it resides.
 > It's a trick, a shadow on the wall, and a very smell man can cast a very large shadow.

-> Tyrion Lannister (The Imp), Game of Thrones Series 1, Episode 1:
+> Tyrion Lannister (The Imp), Game of Thrones, Season 1 Episode 1:
 > * Never forget what you are.
 The rest of the world will not.
 > Wear it like armor, and it can never be used to hurt you.